Kichura/Minecraft_ARM/README.md

 An experimental MultiMC instance for trying to add ARM support to Minecraft such as M1 devices.
 No mods will be included except latest snapshot available.

-*(This project is not meant for full reproduction as it can contain bugs/glitches, If you are sensitive to these kinds of issues; Please don't use this modpack unless you know any better!)*
+*(This project is not meant for full reproduction use as it can contain bugs/glitches, If you are sensitive to these kinds of issues; Please don't use this modpack unless you know any better!)*

 ## Requirements
 A [newer java version](https://www.azul.com/downloads/?package=jdk#download-openjdk) is required for ARM devices,